Skip to content

 Section titled “Problem: Glyphs Appear Blurry or Pixelated”

-This usually means the font size is too low for the resolution at which it’s being displayed.
+The font size is too low for the display resolution.

 • Solution: Increase the font size to provide more pixel detail.